-(a) Key Research Gap Addressed and Importance of Study Focus Area (20 points).

-Clearly and succinctly discuss the need for the proposed research based on the extent that it addresses a key research gap on a priority healthy homes or lead-based paint hazard issue as discussed in section III.C.3.a, citing published literature where possible.
+(a).
+Key Research Gap Addressed and Importance of Study Focus Area (20 points).
+Clearly and succinctly discuss the need for the proposed research based on the extent that it addresses a key research gap on a healthy homes or lead-based paint hazard issue.
+Cite published literature where possible.
 Explain why the knowledge gap that your proposed study will address is considered key (based on identified gaps in the literature and/or well documented knowledge from professional practice).
-The importance of the specific topic that your proposed study addresses can be demonstrated by factors such as (but not limited to): the severity and frequency of occurrence of the illness/injury that is addressed; the prevalence and distribution of the housing condition or exposure; the economic impact of the issue that is addressed; the impact of the illness/injury on vulnerable populations; etc. If you are proposing research on a topic identified in Section III.C.3.a of this NOFA, you will be awarded one point under this rating factor.
+The importance of the specific topic that your proposed study addresses can be demonstrated by factors such as, but not limited to; the severity and frequency of occurrence of the illness/injury that is addressed; the prevalence and distribution of the housing condition or exposure; the economic impact of the issue that is addressed; the impact of the illness/injury on vulnerable populations; etc. If your proposed study involves implementational science, clearly describe the effective interventions and provide data that shows that the interventions have not been widely adopted to address the residential environmental hazards they are intended for.

-(b) Strategic Value in Informing Policy or Practice (15 points).
+(b).
+Strategic Value in Informing Policy or Practice (15 points).

 Describe the strategic value of your proposed research with respect to its potential impact in informing policy or practice within the focus area of your proposed lead or healthy homes technical study.
-Describe the potential application of your expected study findings in advancing research and program practice related to lead-based paint hazards or other key healthy homes issues.
+Describe the potential application of your expected study findings in advancing policies and/or program practice related to lead-based paint hazards or other key healthy homes issues.